 I wake up early around 6am and make some eggs.
 I always have bagels and hot chocolate so I don’t do much in the morning.

-- What are some good options for slow-sugar food?
+- What other items beside eggs are good for breakfast?

 - What can I eat apart from omelettes in the morning?